-If you recover old backup data, the password may have expired at the time of recovery.
-In this case, change the password after recovery.
+If you recover using older backup data, you may be considered a dormant user at the time of recovery, or your password may have expired.
+In this case, unlock or change the password after recovery.

-6.6 Profile parameters
+6.7 Profile parameters

 Details of the parameters set in the profile are explained.